Edelmira, Countess of Covadonga: After divorce

 The couple's life together was very difficult, due in part to Alfonso's haemophilia, but also because of Edelmira's disproportionate jealousy.
 The couple broke up from time to time but would always get back together, until 1937, when she accused him of seeing another woman.
 In New York City, Alfonso requested the marriage to be nullified and in Havana, Edelmira asked for a divorce, which eventually came to pass on 8 May 1937.
 On that particular occasion, Edelmira's accusation was based on fact; Alfonso was secretly seeing another woman, Cuban model Marta Esther Rocafort-Altuzarra (18 September 1913 – 4 February 1993).
 They would get married on 3 June 1937 in Havana, divorcing a few months later.

 Alfonso died from injuries sustained in a car accident in Miami on 6 September 1938.
 He was entombed at Woodlawn Park Cemetery and Mausoleum (now Caballero Rivero Woodlawn Park North Cemetery and Mausoleum) in Miami.
 In 1985, he was re-entombed in the Pantheon of the Princes in El Escorial.
-Edelmira, who had been allowed to retain the title Countess of Covadonga, was asked by the royal family to attend the re-entombment but she declined.
+Edelmira, who had been allowed to retain the title Countess of Covadonga but at the time in her early-eighties, was asked by the royal family to attend the re-entombment but she declined.
 After her divorce and his death, the royal family of Spain treated her well and accorded her all the rights of a widow in the royal family.
 She never gave an interview in over 60 years and never remarried.
 When Alfonso's mother Queen Victoria Eugenie died, Edelmira was left some jewellery.
 She first lived in Havana and, after the Cuban Revolution, at 722 Cadima Avenue in Coral Gables, Florida until her death.